fnJustin/gtest/README.md

 Simple example of using the catch library and gtest for unit test and gcov coverage stats.
 You can use any testing framework, e.g. catch in the same way.

+NB, i am using conanio to source the gtest dependancy from the bincrafters repo. [https://api.bintray.com/conan/bincrafters/public-conan]

 > mkdir build

 > cd build